hackafterdark/reveriecore/AGENT_DOCS/how_memory_retrieval_works.md

 3. **Graph Proximity**: A boost for memories discovered via graph links.

 $$\text{Final Rank} = (W_1 \times \text{Similarity}) + (W_2 \times \text{Importance}) + \text{Graph Boost}$$

+#### 5. Recency Protection (The Maintenance Signal)
+Every time a memory is successfully retrieved, the system updates its `last_accessed_at` timestamp.
+This acts as a "Stay Alive" signal to the **MesaService**, shielding active context from background pruning even if the memory has low objective importance.

 ### 📊 Context Hub: Adaptive Memory Budgeting